golok727/NebulaApp/README.md

 `Ctrl` + `/` **or** `Ctrl` + `e` -> This will toggle b/w those two modes

-If you want live preview use the split screen mode `Ctrl` + `Shift` + `/` -> This will toggle split screen mode
+If you want a live preview use the split-screen mode `Ctrl` + `Shift` + `/` -> This will toggle split screen mode

 ### Editing Shortcuts